MBrassey/EcommerceSite/README.md

 ## EcommerceSite

-Full stack web application utilizing Express.js backend and SQL database.
+E-Commerce backend with Express.js and SQL database.
+Including robust REST API with multiple endpoints/routes.
+Routes include POST, PUT, GET & DELETE for Tags, Categories and Products.
+All routes are tesed in the demonstrations below.

 ![licensebadge](https://img.shields.io/badge/license-CC0_1.0_Universal-blue)